 Mojo, Fire Extinguisher, Grow…

-So if you’ve read the book… Or got partly through it and then gave up, and have been left with thousands of different bank accounts open, then this article is for you.
+So if you’ve read the book, got partly through it, then given up, and are now left with thousands of different bank accounts open, this article is for you.

 Let’s jump right in.

 Table of Contents

 At its core, the Barefoot Investor is a new-age way of saving money by using multiple bank accounts and automated transfers to move your money into different ‘buckets’ based on your financial goals.
 It is designed to help you manage your money better by providing you with the tools to save, budget and invest with ease,

 It’s a much smarter method of saving.
 Strict budgeting and tracking expenses on a spreadsheet only work for a very small number of people.

 By automating your finances, you take willpower out of the equation.
 That means you can focus on what really matters: getting rid of your debts, buying your family a home, and setting yourself up for a wealthy retirement.

 But when I told my friend that I was going to be writing an article on the Barefoot Investor, she just said:

 “Ugh, I gave up; too many buckets, too many bank accounts”, which got me thinking.